maupilia/SRT/sphinx/_build/html/_sources/Pulsar/L-band/ROACH1-DFB/start-obs.rst.txt

     ``leap0: $ vncserver &``

-In the vnc session corr@seadas
+In the vnc session pulsar@seadas
 ----------------------------------

 #.
 Open a terminal and start SEADAS